goschtl/zope/Zope3/branches/dominik-locatableadapters/src/zope/app/catalog/README.txt

 other things, an attribute index.
 It indexes attributes of objects.
 To see how this works, we'll create a demonstration attribute index.
 Our attribute index will simply keep track of objects that have a given attribute value.
-The `catalog` package provides an attrbute-index mix-in class that is meant to work with a base indexing class.
+The `catalog` package provides an attribute-index mix-in class that is meant to work with a base indexing class.
 First, we'll write the base index class: